 Outside of its own manufacturing practices, Deakin and Blue regularly donates a portion of its profits to marine conservation and beach cleanup charities.

-Founder, Rosie Cook, founded the brand to be both environmentally conscious but also to offer a stylish and substantial alternative for women who wanted functional swimwear.
+Founder Rosie Cook aims for the brand to be both environmentally conscious as well as offering a stylish and substantial alternative for women who want functional swimwear.